meganz/MEGAchat/Readme.md

  Only the crypto and HTTP functionality is needed.
 Install crypto++ and libcurl globally in the system, because the Karere build will need to find them as well and link to them directly.
 Install any other mandatory Mega SDK dependencies and build the SDK.
 It does not have to be installed with `make install`, it will be accessed directly in the checkout dir.
+* MacOS
+Because MacOS has a built-in version of openssl, which is not compatible for some reason (causes Strophe login to stall), we have to install a generic version of openssl via Homebrew or mac ports.

 ## Building webrtc ##
 First, create a directory where all webrtc stuff will go, and cd to it.
 All instructions in this section assume that the